 This September, the East London Group returns to the Nunnery Gallery with a new collection of paintings, selected and curated by writer broadcaster Michael Rosen and radio producer film-maker Emma-Louise Williams.
-With a focus on Albert Turpin, who, as window cleaner, fireman, Mayor of Bethnal Green and leading member of the anti-fascist movement, was the ultimate ‘working artist’, the show will also be accompanied by a series of newly commissioned public artworks on and around Bow Road from Lindsey Mendick, Marcus Orlandi and Maxima Smith.
+With a focus on Albert Turpin, who, as window cleaner, fireman, Mayor of Bethnal Green and leading member of the anti-fascist movement, was the ultimate ‘working artist’, three new public works of art, commissioned to commemorate the Group, will also be unveiled alongside the show from Lindsey Mendick, Marcus Orlandi and Maxima Smith.

 Working during the inter-war period, the East London Group of artists were made up of ordinary working men and women, attending art classes – Walter Sickert was among their teachers – and exhibiting their paintings alongside their day jobs.
-There were thirty-five members and the exhibition will include works by B A R Carter, William Coldstream, John Cooper, Elwin Hawthorne, Cecil Osbourne, Brynhild Parker, the Steggles brothers and Albert Turpin
+There were thirty-five members and the exhibition will include works by William Coldstream, Elwin Hawthorne, Brynhild Parker, Harold Steggles, Walter Steggles and Albert Turpin.

 Rosen and Williams have selected over 50 works for exhibition, with a special focus on little-known works by Albert Turpin.
 Turpin was not only a critically acclaimed artist but a prominent figure in local politics, as a leading force in the East End anti-fascist movement and Mayor of Bethnal Green.
 His works tell the story of the East End’s resilience through a turbulent time of war and peace and will be shown alongside sketchbooks and political pamphlets that haven’t been seen for 70 years, providing a vivid and contextual narrative to the paintings.